Abhijeet1828/shared-whiteboard/README.md

 Firstly, a whiteboard server application is initiated which opens up a server socket on the provided port.
 The server keeps the socket open and waits for client connections.
 Once the whiteboard client is up and running, whiteboard clients are initiated.
-As soon as the server receives an incoming client connection request, it assigns thread to a particular client for processing the client requests.
+As soon as the server receives an incoming client connection request, it assigns a thread to a particular client for processing the client requests.
 Once the client is initiated, it opens a dialog for the user to enter the username.
 As soon as the user enters the username, a join request is sent to the server and the client is displayed a disabled UI of the shared whiteboard.
 Once the server receives the user permission request, it assigns the first user